Code-Institute-Submissions/jhch-project/README.md

    - The connect with me section provides several means/ways to connect with Justine if the user so wishes.

    - A direct messaging facility presented to the user.
-This would be aligned to deliver these messages directly to Justine's personal Hypnotherapy email.
+This would be coded to deliver these messages directly to Justine's personal Hypnotherapy email.
 Form validation has been required using ```HTML5's``` new ```required``` class validator based upon browser specific alerts.

    - Justine's business mobile, Skype and email are then provided with icons being used from [**Font Awesome**](https://fontawesome.com/)